autonomouslogic/eve-ref/docs/src/commands/scrape-market-history.md

 RecentRegionTypeRemover returned 0 pairs, adding 0 new pairs, new total: 281605, 0 new regions
 ```

-And even earlier run (2023-09-26) shows almost the same numbers for `HistoryRegionTypeSource`, meaning that not much successful exploration occurs:
+And even earlier run (2023-09-26) shows almost the same numbers for `HistoryRegionTypeSource`, meaning that only a little successful exploration occurs:
 ```
 HistoryRegionTypeSource returned 248551 pairs, adding 248551 new pairs, new total: 248551, 75 new regions ActiveOrdersRegionTypeSource returned 218571 pairs, adding 33043 new pairs, new total: 281594, 0 new regions